mljar/automl-app/README.md

 - [notebook](https://github.com/mljar/automl-app/blob/main/automl-predict.ipynb) for computing predictions.

-The Web App is using [mljar-supervised](https://github.com/mljar/mercury) for constructing the ML pipeline with AutoML.
-It automatically handles the following:
+The Web App harnesses the capabilities of [mljar-supervised](https://github.com/mljar/mercury) to construct the Machine Learning pipeline with AutoML.
+This involves the automation of several key tasks:
 - data preprocessing,
 - features engineering,
 - algorithm selection & tuning,